HINTS AND TIPS

 What not to store

-Any goods that are illegal, stolen, inflammable, explosive, environmentally harmful, hazardous, perishable or that are a risk to the property of person. eg. Chlorine, acid, paint, petrol.
+Any goods that are illegal, stolen, inflammable, explosive, environmentally harmful, hazardous, perishable or that are a risk to the property of person. eg. Chlorine, acid, paint, petrol can not be stored in Williamstown Storage.

-Inspect your storage unit and make a list of the packing accessories which you will need.
+Inspect your Williamstown Storage unit and make a list of the packing accessories which you will need.
 Commonly used packing aids include such items as wrapping paper, bubble pack, tape, rope, drop cloths, polyurethane sheeting, mattress and furniture covers, pallets, skids, and cartons.

 Use all the space available, including the height.
 Disassemble items such as bed frames and tables.